jbfink/20250917-llm-workshop/README.md

 ### Please Install

 [GPT4ALL](https://www.nomic.ai/gpt4all) - This will be the client program that we run on your laptop.
 This will run the different models that we will experiment with.
 There are many different platforms that help you run an LLM on your local machine. ([Jan](https://jan.ai/) is a good one to try next.)
-The reason we are using GPT4ALL is that is has built in [Retrieval Augmented Generation](https://elibtronic.github.io/AIL_Database/items/ail_026.html) built in.
+The reason we are using GPT4ALL is that is has [Retrieval Augmented Generation](https://elibtronic.github.io/AIL_Database/items/ail_026.html) built in.

 ### Download Data Set